Theresa May as Home Secretary: Police and crime

 On 26 July 2010, May announced a package of reforms to policing in England and Wales in the House of Commons.
-The previous Labour Government's central crime agency, Soca (Serious Organised Crime Agency) was to be replaced by a new National Crime Agency.
+The previous Labour Government's central crime agency, SOCA (Serious Organised Crime Agency), was to be replaced by a new National Crime Agency.
 In common with the Conservative Party 2010 general election manifesto's flagship proposal for a "Big Society" based on voluntary action, May also proposed increasing the role of civilian "reservists" for crime control.
-The reforms were rejected by the Opposition Labour Party.
+The reforms were rejected by the opposition Labour Party.

-Following the actions of a minority of Black bloc in vandalising allegedly tax-avoiding shops and businesses on the day of 26 March TUC march, May unveiled reforms curbing the right to protest, including giving police extra powers to remove masked individuals and to police social networking sites to prevent illegal protest without police consent or notification.
+Following the actions of a minority of black bloc in vandalising allegedly tax-avoiding shops and businesses on 26 March, the day of a march by the TUC, May unveiled reforms curbing the right to protest, including giving police extra powers to remove masked individuals and to police social networking sites to prevent illegal protest without police consent or notification.

 In July 2013, May welcomed the fact that crime had fallen by more than ten percent under the coalition government, while still being able to make savings.
 She said that this was partly due to the government removing red tape and scrapping targets to allow the police to concentrate on crime fighting.

 In 2014, May delivered a well-known speech to the Police Federation, in which she criticised many aspects of the culture of the police force.
 In the speech, she said:

 When you remember the list of recent revelations about police misconduct, it is not enough to mouth platitudes about "a few bad apples".
-The problem might lie with a minority of officers, but it is still a significant problem, and a problem that needs to be addressed...according to one survey carried out recently, only 42% of black people from a Caribbean background trust the police.
-That is simply not sustainable...I will soon publish proposals to strengthen the protections available to whistleblowers in the police.
+The problem might lie with a minority of officers, but it is still a significant problem, and a problem that needs to be addressed ... according to one survey carried out recently, only 42% of black people from a Caribbean background trust the police.
+That is simply not sustainable ...
+I will soon publish proposals to strengthen the protections available to whistleblowers in the police.
 I am creating a new criminal offence of police corruption.
 And I am determined that the use of stop and search must come down, become more targeted and lead to more arrests.

 "Snooper's Charter"

-May also championed legislation popularly dubbed the Snooper's Charter, requiring internet and mobile service providers to keep records of internet usage, voice calls, messages and email for up to a year in case police requested access to the records whilst investigating a crime.
+May also championed the Investigatory Powers Act 2016, popularly dubbed the "Snooper's Charter", requiring internet and mobile service providers to keep records of internet usage, voice calls, messages and email for up to a year in case police requested access to the records whilst investigating a crime.
 The Liberal Democrats had blocked the first attempt, but after the Conservative Party obtained a majority in the 2015 general election May announced a new Draft Investigatory Powers Bill similar to the Draft Communications Data Bill, although with more limited powers and additional oversight.